dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-api-authorization.md

 ::: moniker range=">= aspnetcore-6.0"

-The ASP.NET Core 3.1 and later templates offer authentication in Single Page Apps (SPAs) using the support for API authorization.
+The ASP.NET Core templates offer authentication in Single Page Apps (SPAs) using the support for API authorization.
 ASP.NET Core Identity for authenticating and storing users is combined with [Duende Identity Server](https://docs.duendesoftware.com) for implementing OpenID Connect.

 > [!IMPORTANT]
 > [Duende Software](https://duendesoftware.com/) might require you to pay a license fee for production use of Duende Identity Server.
 For more information, see <xref:migration/50-to-60#project-templates-use-duende-identity-server>.